ws-garcia/VBA-CSV-interface/api/properties/fileencoding.md

 ## Remarks

-The `FileEncoding` property is set when CSV file is load on memory.

-The property can return the following values
+The `FileEncoding` property is set when CSV file is load on memory and can return the following values:

 <table>
 <thead>